The mini DIY potted plant ornament I’m sharing today might just be the cutest DIY project I’ve tackled to date!

 Even though I don’t put up a Christmas tree, I am smitten with Anthropologie’s ornaments this year – like this one that looks like my puppers and this very beachy jellyfish ornament.
-One in particular caught my eye and even inspired a knock-off DIY: this little potted plant ornament.
+One in particular caught my eye and even inspired my own Anthropologie knock-off DIY: this little potted plant ornament.

 Isn’t this mini potted plant ornament just the cutest gift for someone with a green thumb?
-Years ago I thrifted four mini terracotta planters for an abandoned dollhouse project, so I decided to make a set of little potted plant ornaments of my own!
+Years ago I thrifted four mini terracotta planters for an abandoned dollhouse project, so I already had the main ingredient for this cute DIY potted plant ornament.

 It took a little bit of trial and error – and in the process I accidentally smashed my fourth potted plant (another leafy one, in an unpainted terracotta planter).
 But they turned out so cute – it was definitely worth the effort!